-The approach can be applied to generalized Laplacian-type control operator and to the case of fractional elliptic operator with variable coefficients.
-On the other hand, the further reduction of the numerical complexity to the logarithmic scale can be achieved by using the quantized-TT (QTT) representation of all discrete functions and operators involved (see \cite{KhQuant:09,Osel-TT-LOG:09,KhorBook:17}).
+Finally, we notice that the further reduction of the numerical complexity to the logarithmic scale can be achieved by using the quantized-TT (QTT) representation of all discrete functions and operators involved, see \cite{KhQuant:09,Osel-TT-LOG:09,KhorBook:17}.

 \begin{footnotesize}

 \end{footnotesize}